-- 3.10 Housing Planned organic growth of approximately 59 dwellings, as required by the Core Strategy, will imply a population increase from the 1,500 stated in the 2011 National Census to an estimated 1,700 in 2031.
-Except for the anticipated need for a modest expansion (one or two classrooms) of the village school and the two permitted housing sites, the physical appearance of the built-up areas of the Parish is unlikely to change significantly over the plan period. - 3.11 Traffic An issue of universal concern, the village will strive to eliminate the passage of through traffic particularly by heavy freight vehicles.
+- 3.10 Housing Planned organic growth in the Core Strategy suggests a provision of 59 dwellings.
+This will imply a population increase from the 1,500 stated in the 2011 National Census to an estimated 1,700 in 2031.
+Except for the anticipated need for a modest expansion (one or two classrooms) of the village school and the permitted housing sites, the physical appearance of the built-up areas of the Parish is unlikely to change significantly over the plan period. - 3.11 Traffic An issue of universal concern, the village will strive to eliminate the passage of through traffic particularly by heavy freight vehicles.
 In an ideal world the Banbury Rd. from the Warwick Rd.
-(A429)

-roundabout to the Fosse Way junction (where a traffic island could be considered) should be declassified and have weight and 20mph speed restrictions imposed.
+(A429) roundabout to the Fosse Way junction (where a traffic island could be considered) should be declassified and have weight and 20mph speed restrictions imposed.
 Warwick and Stratford traffic to/from Banbury should bypass the village as originally intended via the Halford roundabout.